-People who may review your records include the ACTG, Office for Human Research Protections (OHRP), other government agencies as part of their duties, University of Pennsylvania institutional review board (IRB), National Institutes of Health (NIH), Food and Drug Administration, study staff, study monitors, the drug company supporting this study and its designees.
+People who may review your records include the ACTG, Office for Human Research Protections (OHRP), other government agencies as part of their duties, University of Pennsylvania institutional review board (IRB), National Institutes of Health (NIH), Food and Drug Administration, other local, US, and international regulatory entities, study staff, study monitors, the drug company supporting this study and its designees.
 Having a Certificate of Confidentiality does not prevent you from releasing information about yourself and your participation in the study.